canonical-web-and-design/tutorials.ubuntu.com/tutorials/containers/install-microk8s-on-mac-os/install-microk8s-on-mac-os.md

 ### You will only need ...

 * A machine with Mac OS with at least 8GB of RAM
-* Multipass installed on your Mac.
-You can get the latest package here [https://github.com/CanonicalLtd/multipass/releases/download/v0.8.0/multipass-0.8.0%2Bmac-Darwin.pkg]
+* Multipass installed on your Mac, you can download the latest package on [GitHub][multipass-releases]